docwho2/java-connect-lex-chatgpt/README.md

 ## Background

 This project demonstrates an integration of [Amazon Connect](https://aws.amazon.com/pm/connect/) to [OpenAI ChatGPT](https://openai.com/product/chatgpt) in both English and Spanish via an [AWS Lex Bot](https://aws.amazon.com/pm/lex/).
-There are some examples out there in NodeJS and Python that demostrate a basic integration with some screen shots, but not a fully working example (with chat context) that can be easily deployed via CloudFormation, including the call flow itself and the glue to bring it together with minimal console interaction.
+There are some examples out there in NodeJS and Python that demonstrate a basic integration with some screen shots, but not a fully working example (with chat context) that can be easily deployed via CloudFormation, including the call flow itself and the glue to bring it together with minimal console interaction.

 The basic strategy is to deploy a normal LexV2 Bot with intents to handle a couple cases (like help, talk to someone, and hanging up on the caller) and use the